taocpp/config/README.md

 The Art of C++ / Config is part of [The Art of C++].

-For questions and suggestions about The Art of C++ / JSON please contact the authors at `taocpp(at)icemx.net`.
+For questions and suggestions about The Art of C++ / Config please contact the authors at `taocpp(at)icemx.net`.

 ## License